 The roundtable Blackness & Disability dovetails with the publication of African American Review's special issue of the same name.
+Contributors to the issue will address practical and theoretical concerns in the intersectional study of race, gender, disability, and embodiment.

 A screening of Kathleen Collins's LOSING GROUND and Ronald K. Gray's TRANSMAGNIFICAN DAMBAMUALITY